CSC207-UofT/course-project-time/phase1/design-document.md

 Our program fulfills most parts of our specification (see `phase0\specification.md`).
 The specification seems to be sufficient for each of us to be actively involved in a feature of the program in each phase.
-In phase 2, we still have to implement the functionality to reschedule event, finalize the notification system, and set up the graphical user interface.
+In phase 2, we still have to implement the functionality to reschedule event, finalize the notification system, finalize pomodoro system, and set up the graphical user interface.

 Currently, our program is able to support these functionalities:
 Firstly, users can view all events and tasks, which are loaded into our program from json files.